Nelly Hooper Ludbrook: Awards and legacy

-Seventeen fossil species were named for her including, Ludbrookia Chavan, 1951.
+Seventeen fossil species were named after her including, Ludbrookia Chavan, 1951.
 She published over 70 scientific papers and monographs.
 She was appointed Member of the Order of the British Empire in 1981, for service to science.

 The Geological Survey of South Australia named their fossil collection, the Ludbrook Library, within their geoscience laboratory in her honour.

 Ludbrook was the first female President of the Geological Society of Australia in 1968.
 She was the first female president of the Royal Society of South Australia in 1961.
 She received the Sir Joseph Verco medal from them in 1963.